Anbarasu1710/CodeCamp/README.md

 Use the Forward Url in Webhook URL place.

-Note In Node JS : Map your Local HANA DB.
-For Security reason we have hided ours
+Note: In Node JS, Map your Local HANA DB.
+For Security reason we have hidded ours